hanyulo/phi-psy-psy/never-split-the-difference/chapter-1/2-the-new-rules.md

             * Prospect Theory
                 * people take unwarranted risk in the face of uncertain losses
             * Loss Aversion
-                * people are more likely to act to averet a loss than to achieve an equaly gain
+                * people are more likely to act to avert a loss than to achieve an equal gain
     * system two: logic
         * slow
         * deliberative